Rapid-POS/ProgrammerQuickEvaluation/README.md

 # ProgrammerQuickEvaluation
-5-10 minute evaluation of basics for the programming position at Rapid
+5-10 minute evaluation of basics for the programming position at Rapid POS.

 Thank you for your interest in applying to become a programmer with Rapid POS.
 This quick evaluation is an easy way to show you know the basics.